aloha666/Java2021/Antra Java.md

 }

-public void doSomething(Apple a){ a = new Apple("RED"); // here we create a new Apple. and a is its reference now. a.color="GREEN";      // so changing the new Object value won't do anything to a1.
+public void doSomething(Apple a){ a = new Apple("RED"); // here we create a new Apple. and a is its reference now. become to a local variable. a.color="GREEN";      // so changing the new Object value won't do anything to a1.
 }
 ```